whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - The Endless Predation Must End.md

 _The old woman examined both the babies, and it was as if the sure evidence of what she found shook the centrepost of all creation, and threatened the here and now as well as the past and future..."_

 This story was transformative for me.
 The Nootka lived without child sexual assault until they encountered an unhealthy culture.
-This taught me that it is possible to have zero child sexual assault when people can maintain a healthy culture.
+This taught me that it is possible for a whole nation to have _zero_ child sexual assault.

 I knew child rape was bad, but why was it so bad that it would "[shake] the centrepost of all creation" and "[threaten] the here and now as well as the past and future?"